BlackPythonDevs/blackpythondevs.com/_posts/2023-11-11-what-is-the-us-conference-city-diversity-metric.md

 ---
 author: Jay Miller
 date: 2023-11-11
-description: Discover how the US Conference City Diversity Metric can inform your event's location and create a more inclusive experience.
-Learn what cities score well on diversity and why.
+description: Discover how the US Conference Diversity Metric can inform your event's location and create a more inclusive experience for attendees, with expert analysis from Jay Miller.
 lang: en
 layout: post
 title: What is the US Conference City Diversity Metric